KhronosGroup/OpenXR-Tutorials/tutorial/Outlines.md

 Describe the concept of the Runtime, mention different runtimes and where they are found.
 Discuss how graphics are enabled by Instance extensions, how OpenXR supports various Graphics APIs with support for future ones too.
 Introduce the Input System, show how it enables extensibility, cross-device applications.
-Again, appropriate diagrams, matching site colour scheme and design.
+Again, appropriate diagrams, matching site color scheme and design.

 ## Chapter 1.3 Setting Up
 Rename 1.3 to "Setting up a Development Environment"?
 Move to Chapter 2?
 Highly platform-dependent.
 Also API-dependent.
-Separate tabs for Windows GL, WIndows D3D12, Windows Vulkan etc.
+Separate tabs for Windows GL, Windows D3D12, Windows Vulkan etc.
 Where/how to get the SDK: FetchContent, say what it does.
 What dependencies are required, and where to get them.
 Again, highly platform- and API-dependent.
 Refer to FetchContent where appropriate, not too much detail.
 Introduce CMake and briefly explain its use.